-IUTA - Rules 9: Long Distance Challenge Prize Money
+- 1015 IUTA Rules 9: Long Distance Challenge Prize Money - 1016 The prize money depends on the number of events (an event can include several 1017 races) and the number of participations in the current calendar year. - 1018 If there are less than four events in a calendar year, the IUTA LDC is cancelled.
+If

-- The prize money depends on the number of events (an event can include several races) and the number of participations in the current calendar year. - If there are less than four events in a calendar year, the IUTA LDC is cancelled.
-If the four events do not take place on at least two different continents, the IUTA - 978 LDC is cancelled.
+1019 the four events do not take place on at least two different continents, the IUTA 1020 LDC is cancelled.

-- If there are fewer than 300 entries (an athlete may participate in more than one race), the prize money will be reduced by 1% for each missing entry of 300. - 981 Example: If there are 299 entries, the winner receives 300 EUR 1% = 297 EUR. - 982 The minimum limit is a 50% reduction in prize money, which applies to 250 - 983 entries per calendar year.
+- 1021 If there are fewer than 300 entries (an athlete may participate in more than one 1022 race), the prize money will be reduced by 1% for each missing entry of 300. - 1022 Tace), the prize money will be reduced by 1% for each missing entry of 300. - 1023 Example: If there are 299 entries, the winner receives 300 EUR 1% = 297 EUR. - 1024 The minimum limit is a 50% reduction in prize money, which applies to 250 1025 entries per calendar year.

-23. ULTRA TRIATHLON WORLD RECORDS
+1026 24.
+RECOGNITION OF ULTRA TRIATHLON RECORDS

-Requirements for recognition of world records:
+1027 Requirements for recognition of (world) records:

-- The record must be achieved in an IUTA sanctioned race. - The record must be achieved on measured tracks (bike and run) by an independent authority.
+- 1028 The record must be achieved in an IUTA World Cup Race. - The record must be achieved on measured tracks (bike and run) by an independent authority.
 The measurement protocol must be handed over to IUTA. - There must be an electronic time system, which counts the number of laps and the time for each participant during the bike and run part.
-The event
+The event organizer has to provide the IUTA with the laps and times of the athlete, who achieved a new record. - A negative doping test of the corresponding athlete, executed according to the rules of WADA and to the rules of IUTA. - 1038 In point-to-point races no records can be achieved. - In IUTA Grand Prix Races no records can be achieved.

-- organizer has to provide the IUTA with the laps and times of the athlete, who achieved a new record. - A negative doping test of the corresponding athlete, executed according to the rules of WADA and to the rules of IUTA. - In point-to-point races no world records can be achieved.
+1040 25.
+RACE CONTRACTS

-24. RACE CONTRACTS
+1041 Specific issues such as financial contribution or special rules are defined by 1042 contract between the different parties, namely the event organizer and the IUTA.

-- Specific issues such as financial contribution or special rules are defined by contract between the different parties, namely the event organizer and the IUTA. - This contract shall provide a clear description of the race event in particular with aspects governing circuits and security rules. - This contract is defined for a specified time and is subject to revisions and revoking clause as mutually agreed in the contract itself. - To obtain the IUTA label, the event organizer has to make a written request to the IUTA Committee the year preceding the event at the latest in October.
+- 1043 This contract shall provide a clear description of the race event in particular with 1044 aspects governing circuits and security rules. - 1045 This contract is defined for a specified time and is subject to revisions and 1046 revoking clause as mutually agreed in the contract itself.

-25. APPLICATION
+1047 26.
+APPLICATION

-- 1007 IUTA rules are applicable in their entirety as of 1st January 2022. - 1008 If individual regulations of these official IUTA rules should be whole or partially ineffective, then this does not affect the effectiveness of the remainder section or the remaining section.
+- 1048 IUTA rules are applicable in their entirety as of 1st January 2023. - 1049 If individual regulations of these official IUTA rules should be whole or partially - ineffective, then this does not affect the effectiveness of the remainder section or - the remaining section.